 And pall thee in the dunnest smoke of hell,

 That my keen knife see not the wound it makes,

 Nor heaven peep through the blanket of the dark,

 Clytemnestra would not have said that.
 I suppose she had ten years to brood and plan her husband’s murder.
 Perhaps over the decade while Agamemnon was fighting in Troy her blood had the time it needed to congeal making any such speech unnecessary.

-If success in this world is the principle objective of a person’s life then “life is but a walking shadow, a poor player, that frets and struts his hour upon the stage, and then is heard no more.”
+If success in this world is the principal objective of a person’s life then “life is but a walking shadow, a poor player, that frets and struts his hour upon the stage, and then is heard no more.”

 The ambitious man is a “walking shadow,” that is, his life is dim, empty and insubstantial.

 Because, after a while the ambitious man will undoubtedly consider himself as a “poor player” on the stage; he will consider himself as one who has the appearance of being something that he is not.
 He will see that his life is that of one fretting and strutting for an hour upon the stage but soon he will be heard from no more.
 Other actors will soon take his place.

 Time itself reminds us all of the potential meaninglessness of life.
 Each day passes much like the day before in the endless succession of tomorrows.
 All of our yesterdays are non-existent except in memory.
 And fools, those who esteemed themselves as something they were not, have simply returned unto the dust from which they came.
 For the ambitious life sometimes, if not often, is suddenly cut short without a proper ending – like a story told by an idiot.